 While it’s not quite ‘win or bust’ for Argentina, there will be more pressure on them than their will be on their opponents, Croatia.
 Jorge Sampaoli’s side began their World Cup campaign with a disappointing 1-1 draw against Iceland, while Croatia beat Nigeria 2-0.

 It was a case of small margins in both games though; Argentina missed a penalty, whereas Croatia scored one, while also benefiting from an own-goal.
-With VAR appearing to ensure more penalties are being given, the 11/5 Royal Panda are offering for there to be a spot kick here should not be ignored.
+With VAR appearing to ensure more penalties are being given, the 11/5 odds that Royal Panda are offering for there to be a spot kick here should not be ignored.

-The Argentines had a bigger expected goals differential than Zlatko Dalić’s team in the first pair of games too, but so much in soccer depends on taking your chances when they come along.
+The Argentines had a bigger expected goals differential than Zlatko Dalić’s team in the first pair of games too, but so much in football depends on taking your chances when they come along.
 The bookmakers are not concerned by the opening set of results anyway.
 Karamba have Argentina priced at 20/21 for the win, while Croatia are 59/20.
 As per the prices in our Group D preview, Saturday’s results have had little impact.

 While it’s not a straightforward match to call, I wouldn’t rule out the possibility of a draw, which is available at 11/5 with the same firm.
 Argentina have now drawn four of their last five matches (in 90 minutes) at World Cups, with the other a narrow 1-0 win.
 They also tied seven qualification games, the most of any South American team.